LastSquirrelIT/MultiOneTimePassword-CredentialProvider/README.md

 Unattended/Mass deployment of the provider
 ------------------------------------------

-To mass deploy *mOTP-CP* [[see the unattended installation wiki-page|UnattendedInstallation]] for the setup-file parameters.
+To mass deploy *mOTP-CP* [see the unattended installation wiki-page](https://github.com/LastSquirrelIT/MultiOneTimePassword-CredentialProvider/wiki/UnattendedInstallation) for the setup-file parameters.

 ----